-Although Ford tried to hide it, Wade could see his pain.
-His heart clenched for his sad baby brother who'd desperately wished for a stable home and loving parents.
+Although he tried to hide it, Wade could see Ford's pain.
+His heart clenched for his sad baby brother who had desperately wished for a stable home and loving parents.
 Wade had wanted that for him as well-more than anything-which is why he'd tried so hard to fill the role himself.
 But, despite all his efforts, he fell short.